Client Network Configuration

 The SQL Server Native Client DLL contains the network libraries and is installed by the setup program.
 The network protocols are not enabled during setup for new installations of SQL Server.
 Upgraded installations enable the previously enabled protocols.
 The underlying network protocols are installed as part of Windows Setup (or through Networks in Control Panel).
 The following tools are used to manage SQL Server clients:

 Both client and server network components are managed with SQL Server Configuration Manager, which combines the SQL Server Network Utility, SQL Server Client Network Utility, and Service Manager of previous versions.
 SQL Server Configuration Manager is a Microsoft Management Console (MMC) snap-in.
 It also appears as a node in the Windows Computer Manager snap-in.
 Individual network libraries can be enabled, disabled, configured, and prioritized using SQL Server Configuration Manager.

-Run SQL Server 2005 setup to install the network components on a client computer.
-Individual network libraries can be enabled or disabled during setup when setup is started from the command prompt.
-For more information, see Running Setup from the Command Prompt.
+Run SQL Server setup to install the network components on a client computer.
+Individual network libraries can be enabled or disabled during setup when Setup is started from the command prompt.